 Narendra Modi’s clarion call for marking one day as ‘International Day of Yoga’ received an overwhelming response at the UN.
 In a first, a total of 177 Nations across the world came together and passed the resolution to declare 21st June as the ‘International Day of Yoga at the UN.’

-Born on 17 September 1950 in a small town in Gujarat, he grew up in a poor but loving family ‘without a spare rupee’.
+Born on 17 September 1950 in a small town in Gujarat.
+The family belonged to the other backward class which is among the marginalized sections of society.
+He grew up in a poor but loving family ‘without a spare rupee’.
 The initial hardships of life not only taught the value of hard work but also exposed him to the avoidable sufferings of the common people.
 This inspired him from a very young age to immerse himself in service of people and the nation.
 In initial years, he worked with the Rashtriya Swayamsevak Sangh (RSS) a Nationalist organization devoted to nation building and later devoted himself in politics working with the Bharatiya Janta Party organization at National and State level.
 Shri Modi completed his MA in political science from Gujarat University.